John-Carson/37signals-style-guide/webhooks.md

 ## Summary

-The key transferable patterns from Fizzy's webhook implementation:
+The key transferable patterns from the application's webhook implementation:

 1. **Security first**: SSRF protection with DNS pinning is essential for user-controlled URLs
 2. **State tracking**: Store delivery metadata for debugging and auditability